$0 Northwest Territories Adoption Quick-Start Checklist

 Gather certified copies of the following:

 In the NWT, birth certificates are ordered through Vital Statistics NWT.
 A standard birth certificate costs $26.
-Allow two to four weeks for processing.
+Processing and delivery times vary; confirm current timing with Vital Statistics.

 Free Download